xpclove/autofp/README.md

 # AutoFP
 AutoFP is an automated Fullprof refinement software that supports UI interfaces, as well as command-line and high-throughput modes.
-With it, you can efficiently solve the crystal structure analysis of X-ray diffraction and neutron diffraction patterns.
+With it, you can efficiently solve the crystal structure analysis of X-ray diffraction and Neutron diffraction patterns.
 AutoFP Website: <http://physiworld.vipsinaapp.com/autofp.html>.
 Shanghai University, Department of Physics
 GitHub: <https://github.com/xpclove/autofp>, Gitee: <https://gitee.com/xpclove/autofp>
 Email : autofp@163.com